ateeti/MAAE/Chapter3.md

 - $\ \hat{price} = -19.315 + 313.1274556 + 60.79276$
 - $\ \hat{price} = 354.6052156$ thousands of dollars

 vi.
-The actual selling price of the first house in the sample was $300,000 (so $price = 300$ ).
+The actual selling price of the first house in the sample was $300,000 ( price = 300 ).
 Find the residual for this house.
 Does it suggest that the buyer underpaid or overpaid for the house?

+- Residual = $Y_i - (\hat{Y} = 354.6052156)$
+- Residual = $300 - 354.6052156$
+- Residual = $-54.6052156$
+    - It suggests that the buyer overpaid for the house by $\approxeq$ 54 thousands of dollars

 -----------------------------------------------------------------------------------------------------------------------------

+C3.
+The file CEOSAL2 contains data on 177 chief executive officers and can be used to examine the effects of firm performance on CEO salary.

+i.
+Estimate a model relating annual salary to firm sales and market value.
+Make the model of the constant elasticity variety for both independent variables.
+Write the results out in equation form.

+ii.
+Add profits to the model from part (i).
+Why can this variable not be included in logarithmic form?
+Would you say that these firm performance variables explain most of the variation in CEO salaries?

+iii.
+Add the variable ceoten to the model in part (ii).
+What is the estimated percentage return for another year of CEO tenure, holding other factors fixed?

+iv.
+Find the sample correlation coefficient between the variables log(mktval) and profits.
+Are these variables highly correlated?
+What does this say about the OLS estimators?